PostHog/posthog.com/contents/handbook/people/spending-money.md

 We find that most people already have a desk and chair that are comfortable.

 If you do not, please suggest something to us.
 We aren't yet at the stage where we can afford the latest and greatest here, but we will aim to be reasonable.
 For example, if you would like a standing desk, buy one you consider to be good value.

 We would expect to spend $250 on a desk, and around the same for a chair.

+If you live in the UK, [Office Resale](https://www.officeresale.co.uk/) offer a range of like-new refurbished designer furniture, which you might find better value than buying something new but of lower quality.

 ### Headphones